-Since companies are not required to share data with physicians prior to submission to CMS, physicians are concerned that the limited time period for disputing incorrect information may inhibit them from ensuring that the final report is accurate.
+Since companies are not required to share data with physicians prior to submission to CMS, physicians are concerned that the limited time period for disputing incorrect information inhibited them from ensuring the accuracy of the final report.
 According to the ISR's "The Sunshine Act and Clinical Research" report (March 2013), 71 percent of physician respondents stated that they expect pharmaceutical companies to inform them of the value of a service or benefit before it is offered to them.

-Life sciences companies could choose to share information with physicians before it is published.
+In the future, life sciences companies could choose to share information with physicians before it is published.
 In order to do so, they would need an automated system offering secure, personalized physician access to the latest content.
 Collaboration between companies and physicians to preemptively resolve inaccuracies would reduce the number of "in dispute" items noted by the CMS and the public, avoiding negative brand perception.